AnnemetteBP/logit-diff-lens/docs/README_backward_artifacts.md

 - compare forward and backward views of the same example
 - analyze which layers matter for a chosen target token
 - explore attribution-style analysis inside `LogitDiff`
+- connect prompt-side or generation-side behavior to backward signals

 ## What you give it